 The Model Tree is a hierarchical structure that organizes the elements of the document by type.
 When multiple CAD files are open, each document appears in the Model Tree.
 The structure for each open document includes five major categories:

-- Recycle Bin: Stores any entities you delete from that individual document. - Configurations: Saved views of the parts and some session information, such as Bill Of Material and Animations created in that configuration. - Coordinate Systems X, y, and z axes defined by the CAD file and any custom coordinate definitions. - Annotations: Markups and dimensions you create. - Models: The assembly and its component parts.
+- Recycle Bin: Stores any entities you delete from that individual document. - Configurations: Saved views of the parts and some session information, such as Bill of Material and Animations created in that configuration. - Coordinate Systems: Coordinates systems defined by the CAD file and any custom coordinate system created by you. - Annotations: Markups and dimensions you create. - Models: The assembly and its component.

 The Model Tree information is imported from the CAD source file.
-Tree management Preferences for the Reading Mode affect the default Model Tree structure.
+Some Reading mode preferences may impact the Model Tree structure.
+Model Tree icons indicate entity types.
+For example: